madeindra/signal-setup-guide/signal-android.md

 * JRE 1.8.0
 * JVM OpenJDK 64
 * SDK 28
+* NDK (Optional, only if you want to make custom package)

 ## How to
 1. Convert your server ssl cert to pkcs#12